-Sotto Sotto Ranked the number one restaurant in Bath on Tripadvisor, this award-winning Italian in Bath offers the full romantic package.
-Flickering candle-light; rustic stone walls; a sophisticated menu based on simplicity and quality ingredients – the sumptuous flavours of Sotto Sotto’s contemporary Italian cuisine will seduce you in a heartbeat and treat to a night you won’t soon forget.
-Be sure to book in advance to avoid disappointment.
+Sotto Sotto This award-winning Italian in Bath offers the full romantic package.
+Flickering candlelight; rustic stone walls; a sophisticated menu based on simplicity and quality ingredients – the sumptuous flavours of Sotto Sotto’s contemporary Italian cuisine will seduce you in a heartbeat and treat you to a night you won’t forget in a hurry.
+Be sure to book in advance though to avoid disappointment.

-The George at Woolley Just a short distance from Bath, in the stunning market town of Bradford-on-Avon, The George at Woolley reopened last summer after an extensive refurbishment by the previous owners of the award-winning Tollgate Inn in Holt.
+The George at Woolley Just a short distance from Bath in the stunning market town of Bradford-on-Avon, The George at Woolley is headed up by chef and owner, Alexander Venables, former head chef at Lucknam Park Hotel and former owner of the award-winning Tollgate Inn in Holt.
 This charming pub offers a Valentine’s date for those that prefer the relaxed country life ambience of a polished community pub.
-Expect sophisticated pub classics such as homemade beef wellington and mushroom and cream cheese ravioli as well as a mouth-watering selection of desserts.
+Expect sophisticated pub classics such as homemade beef wellington and George’s homemade steak burger, as well as a mouth-watering selection of desserts.

-Menu Gordon Jones Super talented Gordon Jones, renowned for being the youngest chef of a five star Relais & Chateaux hotel with two rosettes to his name, provides a winning mix of fabulous fine dining and value for money at his award-winning restaurant.
-His innate creativity means the menus can change daily plus there is always the option of a surprise menu for the more adventurous foodie.
-More of an experience than a mere dinner, we can guarantee you will want to linger over dessert.
+Menu Gordon Jones Super talented Gordon Jones, renowned for being the youngest chef of a five star Relais & Chateaux hotel, provides a winning mix of fabulous fine dining and value for money at his award-winning restaurant on Bear Flat.
+His innate creativity is reflected in the restaurant’s surprise tasting menu, all decided in advance by the man himself; no decisions to make, just sit back and enjoy the experience.
+With only 10 tables, covers are limited, so you need to book in advance, but we can guarantee you will want to linger over dessert…

-La Perla Bath’s premier tapas restaurant has a beautifully romantic atmosphere with its modern cellar décor and ambient lighting.
-Ideal for diners that have very different tastes and appetites or alternatively love to share, the fine selection of tapas on offer has made La Perla one of the most popular restaurants in Bath.
+La Perla One of Bath’s premier tapas restaurant, La Perla has a beautifully romantic atmosphere with its modern cellar décor and ambient lighting.
+Ideal for couples that have very different tastes and appetites or alternatively love to share, the fine selection of tapas on offer has made La Perla one of the most popular restaurants in Bath.
 Order as much as you want, sip your wine and make believe you have been swept away to the Mediterranean.